 Check the operation of your camper's exterior lights prior to each trip.
-This also includes your truck's lighting.
-A burned out bulb can create an unsafe condition by reducing your ability to signal your intentions to other drivers.
-When replacing exterior bulbs, take care that the sealant around the light fixture is not disturbed.
-This can cause a potential water leak.
-Refer to the bulb replacement chart for the proper replacement bulbs.
+This should also include your truck's lighting.
+An inoperative bulb or fixture can create an unsafe condition by reducing your ability to signal your intentions to other drivers.
+When replacing exterior bulbs, take care that the sealant around the light is not disturbed.
+When replacing exterior LED fixtures, ensure the new fixture is installed using a recommended sealant.
+Your Lance Dealer can assist you with replacement of the fixture and/or provide information on the appropriate sealants if you prefer to do this work yourself.